Admitted International Students

 - Pay your tuition deposit ($100).

-- Make arrangements to have your official final transcripts, including any summer course work, sent to North Central before the term begins.
+Make arrangements to have your official final transcripts, including any current course work, sent to North Central before your first term at North Central begins.

-- Get any necessary immunizations and complete your Medical History and Immunization Form for North Central's Wellness Center before August 1st.
-You will need your college id number to complete the forms.
+Get any necessary immunizations and complete your Immunization Form for North Central's Wellness Center.
+You will need your college ID number to complete the forms.
 Call the Wellness Center with any questions, +1-630-637-5550.

-- Arrange for your flight to arrive at Chicago O'Hare International Airport on Monday, September 9, 2013, and provide your Admission Counselor with your flight details no later than Friday, September 6th, so the Office of International Programs staff can meet you at the airport and bring you to campus (students who will be living on-campus).
+Arrange for your flight to arrive at Chicago O'Hare International Airport (ORD) on Sunday, January 3, 2016 for Winter (January) Entry or Thursday, September 1, 2016 for Fall (September) Entry, and provide your Admission Counselor with your flight details no later than Tuesday, December 29 (Winter) or Monday, August 29 (Fall), so the Office of International Programs staff can meet you at the airport and bring you to campus (students who will be living on-campus).

-- TIP: Students arriving on other dates may need to arrange their own transportation to campus.
-Please be aware that F-1 visa regulations do not allow for arrival in the U.S. more than 30 days prior to the first day of classes; this means students arriving in the U.S. to start classes on September 16, 2013 cannot enter the U.S. in F-1 status until August 18, 2013.
+Students arriving on other dates may need to arrange their own transportation to campus.
+Please be aware that F-1 visa regulations do not allow for arrival in the U.S. more than 30 days prior to the first day of classes; this means students arriving in the U.S. to start classes on January 4, 2016 cannot enter the U.S. in F-1 status until Sunday, December 6, 2015 and students arriving in the U.S. to start classes on September 12, 2016 cannot enter the U.S. in F-1 status until Sunday, August 16, 2015.

-- Consider how you plan to pay your first term tuition.
-Your electronic invoice is available on Merlin; as part of our efforts to be environmentally friendly, North Central does not issue paper invoices.
+Consider how you plan to pay your first term tuition.
+Your electronic invoice will be available to you in your Merlin account; as part of our efforts to be environmentally friendly, North Central does not issue paper invoices.
+There is a three-week payment grace period for all international students in their first term, to allow sufficient time for a wire transfer to clear, etc.

 Applying for an F-1 Student Visa